XTRABYTES/XCITE.OLD/README.md

 #                X C I T E
 ####  XTRABYTES Consolidated Interactive TErminal

 XCITE is the core application utilizing the XTRABYTES Proof-of-Signature blockchain protocol.
 Built to support modules like a decentralized exchange and a fully-integrated chat protocol, the SHA512 encrypted network is quantum resistant and lightning fast.
 The code-fluid architecture means any developer looking to make a third-party DApp can use the XTRABYTES API to build out their dream project.
-XCITE is poised to be a top contender in the all-in-one decentralized applications industry.
+XCITE is poised to be a top contender in all-in-one decentralized applications.
 ## Getting Started

 #### Install Qt

 XCITE development requires the Qt cross-platform framework.
-If you don't have Qt installed you download it from [here](https://www.qt.io/download-qt-installer) for free.
+If you don't have Qt installed you can download it from [here](https://www.qt.io/download-qt-installer) for free.

 #### Install Additional Features